MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience.md

 ## Customize the generate mode caption

-By default, the caption of PromptDialog page when it's in the generate mode is **Generating** as shown in the following figure:
+By default, the caption of PromptDialog page when it's in the generate mode is **Generating**, as illustrated in the following figure:

 [![Shows a screenshot of the default generate mode of the PromptDialog type page](media/promptdialog-generate-mode.png)](media/promptdialog-generate-mode.png#lightbox)